Geoff Chappell - Software Analyst

 Among the more popular pages at this website is the list of boot options such as can be set as Boot Configuration Data via Microsoft’s BCDEDIT tool.
 It’s just a list of which options have any known recognition—as opposed to having Microsoft’s formal support—in which versions.
 Still, even though the aim is modest and the Internet is very good at stimulating so-called reverse engineers to do so-called deep dives that are in fact nothing but automated listings, there aren’t very many lists of BCD options anywhere of any sort, and mine has been around since 2007.
 Lists are valuable, though, because you can’t even ask what a boot option does without first knowing that it’s something to ask about.
 To find just which options BCDEDIT recognises—which is not the same as finding all that are defined—is mechanical work but is evidently not so easily automated that Google knows (today, 12th August) of even one page that contains “hypervisordebugpages” or “windowssyspart” or “osarcdevice” or…

 Now that those notes are up-to-date for the 1803 release, I might easily not revisit them for another few years!

 A few pages in some larger work that I’m actually quite proud of (and more than a little mystified to see has received very little attention) turn out to have an unusual error.
 For two years, I had KSE_COLLECTION as Microsoft’s name for a structure that Microsoft in fact names KSE_HOOK_COLLECTION.
 The applicable pages have always stated where I got the name from.
 I just transcribed the name incorrectly.
 That happens sometimes.
 The brain wants to miss things.
-Today, for instance, I wrote Msvm_VirtualSystemManagementSettingData instead of Msvm_VirtualSystemManagementServiceSettingData—and that was in notes for paid work!
+Today, for instance—in notes for paid work—I wrote Msvm_VirtualSystemManagementSettingData instead of Msvm_VirtualSystemManagementServiceSettingData.
 KSE_HOOK_COLLECTION is nothing like as long, so I don’t know how I got it wrong.
 That I did get it wrong is far from good, of course, but it could have been so much worse.
-I’d have been very, very embarrassed if it had not been my writing that’s defective but my research: what if I had got the name right but the content wrong?
+I’d have been very, very embarrassed if it had not been my writing that’s defective but my research: what if I had got the name right but some numbers wrong?